Sulaimon379/CarND-Path-Planning-Project/README.md

     max accelerate 10 m/s^2
     max jerk 10 m/s^3 (derivative of acceleration)

+### Path generation
 Path generation is handled in the Frenet coordinates (s & d).
 The s coordinate is the longitudinal distance down the lane, while the d coordinate is the lateral position on the road.
 The track is approx. 69457 long to the s coordinate has a range of up to 0 - 69456m.
 There are three lanes of equal width which are 4 meters wide, so d value for left lane will be 0 - 4, for center lane 4 - 8, and for Right lane 8 – 12.

 The x,y coordinates generated directly from s,d coordinates using only the provided waypoints resulted in high acceleration or jerk around the waypoints so we use three waypoints at 30 meters interval and interpolate a smooth path between these using spline interpolation.

-Changing lanes
+### Changing lanes

 When the car finds itself behind another slower-moving vehicle, it slows down its speed and attempt to select and switch to an open, safe lane.
 We were provided with data points from Sensor Fusion Data of other cars traveling on the same side with our car which tells us the s & d coordinates of these cars when deciding on lane change.
-There are safety issues to consider when changing lanes; the car considers a lane not open if it detects the following:

-If no car ahead of us, maintain a reference velocity of 49.5 miles/hour
+There are safety issues to consider when changing lanes; the car considers a lane open if it detects that there is no car ahead of us, and will maintain a reference velocity of 49.5 miles/hour

-If there is there a car in our lane, in front of us within 30 meters, slow down by reducing speed by 0.224 and if speed is now lower than 49.5, increase speed also by 0.224 and check to make a lane change.
+If it detects there is a car ahead, If the car is in our lane, in front of us within 30 meters, it will slow down by reducing speed by 0.224 and if speed is now lower than 49.5, it will increase speed also by 0.224 and check to make a lane change.

 We assigned cost for choice of lane to switch to base on the lane itself, average speed on the track, 10m buffer for collision cost.
+If these conditions are good, then the lane is a good lane to switch to and increase speed gradually afterwards.

 ### Simulator.